alabhyajindal/visits/README.md

 ## Visits

 Visits is a serverless application that enables companies to list their industrial visit offerings which can then be booked by students.
 The app provides seamless magic link authentication.
-The user can list or book visits after they have signed in.
-I have worked on both the design and development of the project from scratch.
+The user can list or book visits after they sign in.

-Visits is created with Next.js, JavaScript, PostgreSQL, Supabase, Prisma, Tailwind CSS and Stripe.

 ![Screenshot the Visits homepage](https://user-images.githubusercontent.com/52493077/172766614-8fa48c9b-8424-4638-8908-834afc32b65c.png)